 There Is No Kill Like Overkill: A successful backstab deals twice the victim's current health.
 Furthermore, since the backstab is a Critical Hit, this number is further multiplied by three, resulting in six times the victim's health.

-Taken to truly absurd levels in the mildly popular TF2x10 levels.
+Taken to truly absurd levels in the TF2x10 mods.
 Every weapon has its stats multiplied by ten.
 Both positive and negative stats.
 A normal melee swing does a whopping 650 damage.
 A backstab does an absolutely terrifying 27,000 health.

 A few days before and during the Über Update, the website was updated to have Medic's pigeons perched on the logo banner, with pigeon poop splattered all over it.